 Look after your fingernails and toenails.
-Sometimes, problems with your nails develop weeks or months into your cancer treatment and may continue after you finish treatment.
 The skin around your fingernails or toenails may become dry, brittle or cracked, and some of your nails may become ingrown.
-Try not to bite your nails, and avoid using fake nails or wraps.
+Try not to bite your nails and avoid using fake nails or wraps.
 Wear gloves when you wash dishes or do other chores in the house or yard.
 Moisturize your hands and feet often.
 Avoid wearing tight-fitting shoes.